 About the Department

-Founded in 1966 as one of six original departments of the University of Arizona College of Medicine – Tucson, the UA Department of Medicine is the largest department within the college, home to 14 divisions and multiple centers of excellence.
+Founded in 1967 as one of six original departments of the University of Arizona College of Medicine – Tucson, the UA Department of Medicine is the largest department within the college, home to 12 divisions collaborating with multiple centers of excellence.

 Our divisions and centers serve as primary research hubs investigating new treatments, therapies and technologies to cure or alleviate a host of medical conditions, including HIV/AIDS, arthritis, cancer, diabetes, lupus, cardiovascular, kidney, liver and pulmonary diseases, and Valley Fever.

-• In 2018-19, two subspecialties in our division (Nephrology and Pulmonology) are ranked among the top 50 in their fields in the nation by U.S. News & World Report, and another four (Cancer Care, Diabetes & Endocrinology, Gastroenterology & GI Surgery and Geriatrics) are rated as “high performing,” along with two commonly performed adult procedures: colon cancer surgery and heart failure care—also rated as "high performing."
+• In 2019, two subspecialties in our division (Nephrology and Pulmonology) were ranked among the top 50 in their fields in the nation by U.S. News & World Report, and another four (Cancer Care, Diabetes & Endocrinology, Gastroenterology & GI Surgery and Geriatrics) were rated as “high performing,” along with two commonly performed adult procedures: colon cancer surgery and heart failure care—also then rated as "high performing."